Ne00n/wg-mesh/docs/troubleshooting.md

 - packetloss and/or higher latency inside the wg-mesh network but not on the uplink/network itself wireguard needs cpu time, check the load on the machine and check if you see any CPU steal.<br>
 This will likely explain what you see for example on Smokeping, you can try to reduce the links to lower the cpu usage.<br>
+- wg-mesh doesn't seem to detect any wireguard links<br>
+Without wg kernel module these wireguard tunnels won't work for example on OpenVZ<br>
 - duplicate vxlan mac address / vxlan mac flapping (dropped connections/packet loss)<br>
 If you are using a virtual machine, check your machine-id if they are the same.<br>
 You can check it with or tools/machine-id.py<br>